 MRC EWL conducts additional investigations to explore the NDNS dataset in more detail to address issues of strategic importance for our research or on behalf of our collaborators.
 This may include the analysis of the diet or nutritional status of specific subgroups, examining the relationship between specific nutrients or foods on health outcomes and modelling the impact of reformulation or wider dietary change on the nation’s health.

 Links to the latest NDNS reports can be found on the UK Government , FSA Scotland, Welsh Government and FSA in Northern Ireland websites.
 Earlier reports can be found in the National Archives.
 NDNS data can be accessed from the UK Data Archive.

 UK Sodium (Salt) Surveys

 The UK Sodium Surveys, funded by UK health departments, provide an assessment of dietary salt intake through the analysis of the sodium content of 24h urine samples collected from a representative sample of adults aged 19 to 64 years.
-These surveys are integral to the government’s public health surveillance programme, complementing the NDNS.
-HNR inputs include logistics support and fieldworker training for sample collection, laboratory analyses, results analysis, interpretation and reporting.
+These surveys are integral to the government’s public health surveillance programme.
+MRC EWL inputs include logistics support and fieldworker training for sample collection, laboratory analyses, results analysis, and interpretation and reporting.

-With our partner NatCen we are currently conducting Sodium Surveys for England and Scotland (2014/15).
-These will result in separate reports on sodium intakes for adults aged 19 to 64 years in England, Scotland and Northern Ireland.
-Publication is anticipated in 2015/16.
+With our partner NatCen we recently conducted the Sodium Surveys for England and Scotland (2014/15) and Northern Ireland (2015).
+These resulted in separate reports on sodium intakes for adults aged 19 to 64 years in England, Scotland and Northern Ireland published in 2016.